resoluteworks/invirt/README.md

 It is **not** a framework for building microservices.

 ## Motivation
-JavaScript-heavy single-page applications (SPA) have been for years the only _reasonable_ alternatives to PHP and Ruby on Rails, when it comes to building web applications.
+JavaScript-heavy single-page applications (SPA) have been for years the only _reasonable_ alternative to PHP and Ruby on Rails, when it comes to building web applications.

 At the same time, server-side rendering on the JVM has had a bad reputation for decades and even the most